fuston05/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+        DOM stands for 'Docunent Object Model'.
+The DOM is an object representation of an html page containg various properties and methods allowing us some control and iteraction with it.

 2. What is an event?

+        An event is any user interaction with a web page.
+This includes clicks, page scrolls, key presses, and mouse movement among may more similar events.

 3. What is an event listener?

+        An event listener is a process by which we track these varous events and create a subsequent reaction to the event.
+For example we might listen for a click event and in response to this we might toggle a menu.

 4. Why would we convert a NodeList into an Array?

+        NodeLists provide us with very limited ability to work with the contained data in comparison to an array.
+A nodeList has a length property that we can access and it allows a forEach mothod, but that is about the extent of it.
+So by converting it to an array we gain access to all array methods and properties such as .filter and .map.

 5. What is a component?

+        A component is a reusable piece of code like a card or something that you might have a lot of on your web app and they usually will have similar styles and functionality.
+It provides a way to keep out code DRY, and saves us a ton of coding.

 ### Git Set up